-Elizabeth Swann: "You listen to me...LISTEN!
-The Brethren will still be looking here to us, the Black Pearl, to lead, and what will they see?
+Elizabeth Swann: "You will listen to me...LISTEN!
+The Brethren will still be looking here to us, to the Black Pearl to lead, and what will they see?
 Frightened bilge rats aboard a derelict ship?
-No, they will see FREE MEN, AND FREEDOM!
-And what the enemy will see, THEY WILL SEE THE FLASH OF OUR CANNONS, AND THEY WILL HEAR THE RINGING OF OUR SWORDS, AND THEY WILL KNOW WHAT WE CAN DO!
-By the sweat of our brow, and the strength of our backs, and the courage in our hearts!
-Gentlemen, hoist the colors!"
+No...
+No, they will see FREE MEN!
+AND FREEDOM!
+And what the enemy will see is THE FLASH OF OUR CANNONS!
+THEY WILL HEAR THE RING OF OUR SWORDS AND THEY WILL KNOW WHAT WE CAN DO!
+By the sweat of our brows, and the strength of our backs, and the courage of our hearts!
+Gentlemen...
+Hoist the colors!"

 In Pacific Rim, the Kaiju and their creators were not expecting humanity to fight back as hard as they do against extinction.
 Special mention also has to go to the Hansens who, when they have a disabled Jaegar and no other options, start telling Leatherback to "come get some" and fire flares that are about as effective as Spiteful Spit instead of giving up.